feralcreative/clone-home/docs/web-interface.md

 # Web Interface Guide

-The Clone Home web interface provides an intuitive, visual way to manage your GitHub repositories with drag-and-drop organization and one-click cloning.
+The Clone Home web interface provides an intuitive, visual way to **organize your local repositories** by cloning and structuring your GitHub repositories on your machine. **Clone Home only reads from GitHub via API** - it never modifies anything on GitHub itself.

 ## Key Features